 Your donations to support the new hospital will provide the dedicated Wildbase vets with the facilities they need to care for more of New Zealand's ill and injured wildlife.
 As plans start taking shape we'll be sharing more with you here over the coming weeks and months so please visit again soon!

 “This new hospital will give us the ability to increase both the quality of our medicine and the volume of wildlife patients we treat.
 As a direct result we will save greater numbers of many of our unique and endangered species.”

-Dr Brett Gartrell Associate Professor – Institute of Vet, Animal and Biomedical Sciences
+Dr Brett Gartrell Associate Professor – School of Veterinary Science

 Despite significant growth in patient numbers and staff over the past 12 years, our facilities have not kept pace with our requirements and now severally hamper operations.
 The existing Wildbase Hospital consists of a basic operating theatre and two tiny recovery/holding rooms.
 These cramped areas struggle to provide space for surgery, hospitalisation, food preparation and storage for wild species with widely varying requirements.

 The new hospital will include the following areas: